therealnoof/terraform-aws-sslo/README.md

 2. Git installed on your local machine to clone this repo

 3. An AWS account with programmatic access and Key Pair created

+Steps to deploy:

+1. Make sure you meet the prereqs

+2. Replace the hard coded license key in the f5_onboard.tmpl file

+3. run these commands:
+terraform init
+terraform plan
+terraform apply
+terraform destroy <-- when you are ready to tear it down

+4. The BIG-IP SSLO is not configured, this is coming soon but all of the plumbing is in place

+5. Configure a L3 Inbound topology

+6. Use auto map and on the port remap use the default

+7. On the Egress, use automap and network default

+-- INSERT --                                                                                                                                      59,50         Bot